Lost, mislaid, and abandoned property: Lost property

 The underlying policy goals to these distinctions are to (hopefully) see that the property is returned to its true original owner, or "title owner".
 Most jurisdictions have now enacted statutes requiring that the finder of lost property turn it into the proper authorities; if the true owner does not arrive to claim the property within a certain period of time (for example, this is defined by the UK's Torts (Interference with Goods) Act 1977 as three months from the date of finding), the property is returned to the finder as their own or is disposed of.
 In Britain, many public businesses have a dedicated lost property office (LPO), which in the United States would be called a lost and found, where lost property can be reported and reclaimed free of charge.

 The common law may apply many exceptions to the rule that the first finder of lost property has a superior claim of right over any other person except the previous owner.
-For example, a trespasser's claim to lost property which he finds while trespassing is generally inferior to the claim of the respective landowner.
-As a corollary to this exception, a landowner has superior claim over a find made within the non-public areas of his property, so if a customer finds lost property in the public area of a store, the customer has superior claim to the lost property over that of the store-owner, but if the customer finds the lost property in the non-public area of that store, such as an area marked "Employees Only", the store-owner will have superior claim, as the customer was trespassing when he found it.
+For example, a trespasser's claim to lost property which they find while trespassing is generally inferior to the claim of the respective landowner.
+As a corollary to this exception, a landowner has superior claim over a find made within the non-public areas of their property, so if a customer finds lost property in the public area of a store, the customer has superior claim to the lost property over that of the store-owner, but if the customer finds the lost property in the non-public area of that store (such as an area marked "Employees Only"), the store-owner will have superior claim, as the customer was trespassing when they found it.